 As Antarctica is in the Southern Hemisphere, summer occurs from December to February and winter falls between June and August.
 The Antarctic is only accessible during the warmer months – generally between December and March – when the sea ice melts enough for expedition vessels to cruise through Antarctica's waters.

 This weather plays a major role in any breathtaking experience in Antarctica.
-And don't fear – when you travel on an Intrepid Antarctic tour you'll be equipped with warm gear and have a heated vessel to keep cosy on during your adventure.
+And don't fear – when you travel on an Intrepid Antarctic tour you'll be equipped with warm gear and have a heated vessel to keep cozy on during your adventure.

 Why is Antarctica called a desert?